A Walk in Facebook: Uniform Sampling of Users in Online Social Networks: Sampling Methodology

 With increasing number of iterations, $X_a$ and $X_b$ move further apart, which limits the correlation between them.
 As they measure the same metric, they should be identically distributed when converged and, according to the law of large numbers, the $z$ values become normally distributed with mean 0 and variance 1.
-We can declare convergence when most values fall in the $[-1,1]$ interval.
+We can declare convergence when all values fall in the $[-1,1]$ interval.

-\textbf{{\em Gelman-Rubin Diagnostic.}} Monitoring one long sequence has some disadvantages. {\em E.g.,} if our chain stays long enough in some non-representative region of the parameter space, we might erroneously declare convergence.
+\textbf{{\em Gelman-Rubin Diagnostic.}} Monitoring one long sequence of nodes has some disadvantages.
+For example, if our chain stays long enough in some non-representative region of the parameter space, we might erroneously declare convergence.
 For this reason, Gelman and Rubin~\cite{gelman-rubin} proposed to monitor $m>1$ sequences.
-Intuitively speaking, the Gelman-Rubin diagnostic compares the empirical distributions of individual chains with the empirical distribution of all sequences together.
-If they are similar enough, we can declare convergence.
-This is captured by a single value $R$ that is a function of means and variances of all chains (taken separately and together).
+Intuitively speaking, the Gelman-Rubin diagnostic compares the empirical distributions of individual chains with the empirical distribution of all sequences together: if these two are similar, we declare convergence.
+The test outputs a single value $R$ that is a function of means and variances of all chains.
 With time, $R$ approaches 1, and convergence is declared typically for values smaller than 1.02.

-Finally, we note that even after the burn-in period, strong correlation of consecutive samples in the chain may affect sequential analysis.
-This is typically addressed by thinning, {\em i.e.,} keeping only one every $r$ samples.
-In our approach, instead of thinning, we do sub-sampling of nodes after burn-in, which has essentially the same effect.